 Seven turbines is expected to be built on a coastal alluvial area, the sea floor is relatively flat, close to the mudflats.
 The permanent water area will be acquired for total 07 turbine's footprint and corridor of underwater transmission line is approximately 10.3 hectare and the shortest distance from each of them is roughly 450m as presented in Figure 2.5.
-The distance of the closest and farthest from turbines to clam ponds are approximately 1,100m and 2,250m respectively.
-The shortest and longest distance between turbines and shoreline are around 875m (TB8) and 2,100m (TB3) respectively.
+The shortest and longest distance between turbines and shoreline are around 900m (TB5) and 3,000m (TB9) respectively.